CLRX/CLRX-mirror/doc/GcnInstrsSop2.md

 Opcode: 40 (0x28) for GCN 1.0/1.1; 38 (0x26) for GCN 1.2
 Syntax: S_BFE_I32 SDST, SSRC0, SSRC1
-Description: Extracts bits in SSRC0 from range (SSRC1&31) with length ((SSRC1>>16)&0x7f) and extend sign from last bit of extracted value.
+Description: Extracts bits in SSRC0 from range (SSRC1&31) with length ((SSRC1>>16)&0x7f) and extend sign from last bit of extracted value, and store result to SDST.
 If result is non-zero store 1 to SCC, otherwise store 0 to SCC.
 Operation:
 ```